Eleanor Manners, Countess of Rutland

 Eleanor Manners, Countess of Rutland (née Paston; c.
-1495 – 1551), was lady-in-waiting to four wives of King Henry VIII of England: Anne Boleyn, Jane Seymour, Anne of Cleves and Catherine Howard.
+1495 – 1551), was lady-in-waiting to five wives of King Henry VIII of England: Anne Boleyn, Jane Seymour, Anne of Cleves, Katherine Howard, and Katherine Parr.

 Marriage

 The daughter of Sir William Paston (son of Sir John Paston) and Bridget Heydon (daughter of Sir Henry Heydon), she married Thomas Manners, 12th Baron de Ros, by 1523, and became known as Countess of Rutland when he was elevated to the earldom few years later.
 The first of the couple's eleven or more children, a daughter named Anne, was born the same year or soon thereafter.
 Lady Rutland's continuous pregnancies did not hinder her career at court and she continued bearing children until 1539, the last child, a daughter named Katherine, being born weeks after the wedding of another daughter, Gertrude.
 Katherine was named in honour of the Duchess of Suffolk, whom Lady Rutland admired.